rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 * Cluster2 (aws-sub2): **ClusterNetwork** 10.128.0.0/14 and **ServiceNetwork** 172.30.0.0/16

-NOTE: check that in your region is available the type of instance m5n.large.
-This will be used within the installation of the submariner addon.
+NOTE: check that the instance type m5n.large is available in your region.
+This will be used during the installation of the submariner addon.

 ### Set up the context of our clusters